aksyom/libcfib/README.md

 # libcfib
 -lcfib: C Fibers, an implementation of co-operative threads of execution

+UPDATE: I finally uploaded the stuff I was working on my local repo.

 Design goals:
 - NO inline assembler, it's ugly!
 - reasonable usage of macros where it makes for speed without breaking things